kagiko/vaultwarden-wiki/Enabling-admin-page.md

-**IMPORTANT**: It's heavily recommended to activate HTTPS before enabling this feature, to avoid posible MITM attacks.
+**IMPORTANT**: It's heavily recommended to activate HTTPS before enabling this feature, to avoid possible MITM attacks.

 This page allows a server administrator to view all the registered users and to delete them.
 It also allows inviting new users, even when registration is disabled.